mariotlemes/non3GPP-WiFi/README.md

 ```
 <br>

-Or download the hostapd file from the repository:
+Or download the hostapd.conf file from the repository:

 ```bash
 cd ~